 A New York nonprofit giving new voice to the past, present, and future of the American musical.

-Ben West (Founder & Director) is a director, producer, performer, and musical theatre historian.
+Ben West (Artistic Director) is a director, producer, performer, and musical theatre historian.
 His current projects include three new documentary musicals: Show Time!
 The First 100 Years of the American Musical, 45 Minutes from Coontown, and 68 Ways to Go.
 West’s directing credits include Unsung Carolyn Leigh for Lincoln Center’s American Songbook; Gatsby: The Songs in Concert, a world premiere featuring an original score written circa 1969 by Carolyn Leigh and Lee Pockriss; and downtown productions of Make Mine Manhattan by Arnold B. Horwitt and Richard Lewine, and The Fig Leaves Are Falling by Allan Sherman and Albert Hague.
 On Broadway, he served as assistant director and dramaturg for Old Acquaintance; assistant producer for both August: Osage County and The Homecoming; and production assistant for Talk Radio.
 He has also worked in various capacities on productions at Hartford Stage, Paper Mill Playhouse, Vineyard Theatre, and Ravinia Festival.
 He is a 2017 recipient of Lincoln Center’s Martin E. Segal Award.